conda/constructor/CONSTRUCT.md

 For example, you can say that `readline` should be excluded, even though it is contained as a result of resolving the specs for `python 2.7`.

+## `exclude_noarch_packages`

+required: False

+argument type(s): ``bool``,

+By default, conda packages built using the `noarch: python` keyword are currently excluded from constructor, while a solution is sought to allow them to be used.
+This option can be set to `False` should the user wish to include the noarch packages anyway, although this will generate a non-working installer.

 ## `menu_packages`

 required: False